 Tobacco Barn Preservation Project

 Historic tobacco barns have been an iconic part of Southside Virginia’s landscape.
 Sadly, they have been disappearing for years.
-To address this, Preservation Virginia included historic tobacco barns on its 2009 Most Endangered Historic Places list.
-An outpouring of interest and support from the region led to the creation of a multi-part initiative to preserve tobacco barns with the following components:
+To raise awareness about the threats to historic tobacco barns, we included them on our 2009 Most Endangered Historic Places list.
+An outpouring of interest and support from the region led to the first phase of our Tobacco Barn Preservation Project, which included the following components:

 - Architectural survey of tobacco barns